Eyelid surgery

 The surgeon will usually apply thin, sticky strips called suture strips to support the eyelids after surgery.
 These are usually removed up to 1 week later.

-An upper blepharoplasty may take about 1 hour.
-Surgery on the lower lid may take up to 2 hours.
-Most patients can go home the same day.
+Eyelid surgery may take around 45 minutes to 2 and a half hours.
+Most people can go home the same day.

 Recovery

-It's advisable to take about 1 week off work to recover from eyelid surgery.
+Most people take about 2 weeks off work to recover from eyelid surgery, depending on their job.

 You should avoid: